 The app breaks down your long journey into shorter and easier to reach milestones so that you can keep pushing yourself without feeling overwhelmed.
 No More takes your privacy seriously, and all your data stays on your device.
 You can also lock the app with a pattern or password.
 For those looking for a beautiful, lightweight no-nonsense app, No More is definitely worth a try.[googleplay url=”https://play.google.com/store/apps/details?id=com.leoncvlt.nomore”/]

 Developed by a Harvard-educated Licensed Chemical Dependency and Certified Alcoholism Counselor (and a long time abstainer) along with a team from the Ohio State University, SoberTool helps you to prevent relapses and stay on track.
 You can set up your profile, enter the date of the first day in your new life and also enter the approximate cost your addiction incurred daily (for some extra motivation).

-Squirrel recovery was designed and developed by the Ohio State Innovation Foundation.
+Sobriety Counter was designed and developed by despDev.
 Along with a sobriety tracker and motivational real-life stories, it also lets you set up a user profile, add trigger time periods, and save your counselor’s name and phone number.
-Not only that, you can also create a group of fellow abstainers and well-wishers- termed as ‘sponsors’.
+Not only that, but you can also create a group of fellow abstainers and well-wishers- termed as ‘sponsors’.